Campsite, Guest Services, Maintenance

 • Assist in the planning of the Campsite long-term development

-• Manage the Campervan Project with non scout guests
+• Plan and manage the Campervan Project with non scout guests

 • Cooperating supplies with external suppliers and partners